tant2002/NetLogo-Supermarket-Queue-Model/README.md

 ## HOW TO CITE
 If you mention this model or the NetLogo software in a publication, we ask that you include the citations below.
 Antczak  T. (2010).
-NetLogo Supermarket Queue Model https://github.com/tant2002/NetLogo_SupermarketQueueModel ,  Politechnika Wroclawska
+NetLogo Supermarket Queue Model https://github.com/tant2002/NetLogo_SupermarketQueueModel ,  Politechnika Wroclawska, Wroclaw, POLAND
-Wroclaw, POLAND

 ## CREDITS AND REFERENCES